tobiasbriones/ep-file-system/docs/tcp-ip-protocol.md

 Web Sockets applications can vary.
 They're commonly used for chats, social media, collaborative tools, multiplayer games, etc.

+## TCP-Based Protocol

+TCP is the best spec to use to transfer data because of its standardization and integrity.
+Data is going to be alright due to that integrity that TCP verifies.

+In order to make use of this protocol, we need to design a contract to make machines able to communicate in the same language.

+A use case of TCP (check the bibliography) to send bytes or data can be too low-level like loading buffer arrays and sending these.

+Now we can create an abstraction over the above idea, that is, our protocol.

+A system that has defined data types, payload, errors, types of messages, etc., is the abstraction that will allow the computers to adequately understand the communication.

+One important part of this implementation is IO blocking.
+Concurrent programming is key for network applications as we don't want to block the application thread when reading from disk or database and managing concurrent users.

+Sending and receiving messages is almost the same.

+There are many built in abstractions like buffer readers (e.g. Java's `BufferedReader`) and third-party libraries for implementing concurrent networking applications.

+With this insight, a TCP-based protocol can be designed.

 ## Bibliography

 - [Designing and Implementing an Application Layer Network Protocol Using UNIX Sockets and TCP \| Ryan Lattrel](https://www.egr.msu.edu/classes/ece480/capstone/fall12/group02/documents/Ryan-Lattrel_App-Note.pdf)